smartondev/gwbackupy/docs/cli-parameters.md

 | `--restore-missing`  |                  | Restore missing message (The backup has not been run before, but the message no longer exists on the server.) |
 | `--filter-date-from` | date or datetime | Filter message from date, e.g. "2023-01-01" or "2023-01-01 05:33:00"                                          |
 | `--filter-date-to`   | date or datetime | Filter message from to, e.g. "2023-01-01" or "2023-01-01 05:33:00"                                            |

+*deleted vs missing: The missing message meanłs that the message exists in the local storage, but no longer on the server, but the backup has not been run yet, so its status has not been deleted.
+The deleted message when the backup detected the deletion of the message on the server and marked it in the local storage.*